top of page

 Issue

-Despite the humanitarian intent to aid the elderly, the Social Security program is seriously flawed and will be unable to pay its debts in the near future.
+Despite the humanitarian intent to aid the elderly, the Social Security program was improperly run over the years and will be unable to pay its debts in the near future.

 Solution

-There are four options to consider (none of which are without their drawbacks):
+There are four basic options to consider (none of which are without their drawbacks):

-Option A: (end Social Security in full as law enforcement would do for any Ponzi scheme)
+Option A: (end Social Security in full as law enforcement would do with any pyramid scheme)

-Businesses no longer pay into the system (expect lower unemployment, increased salaries, etc.)
+Businesses no longer pay into the system (expect higher salaries, more jobs, etc.)

-High death rate due to lack of personal savings (median net worth for 65+ yr old is $266,000)
+Substantial death rate of elderly due to lack of savings (median net worth for 65+ yr old is $410,000)

 Option B: (end individual contributions, businesses continue to pay their portion)

-Moderate death rate due to lack of personal savings (poverty/low income hit the hardest)
+Moderate death rate of elderly due to lack of savings (poverty/low income hit the hardest)

 Option C: (continue Social Security "as is" with the caveat that taxes will increase in 2035)